-And we’re not the only ones to think so.
+And I’m not the only one to think so.
 At the time of its release, the 24mm F/2.8 was among the best-selling lenses of Canon’s FD range.
-Specifically speaking to wide-angle shooters, the 24/2.8 S.S.C. was well-loved by many.
+Specifically speaking to wide-angle shooters, the 24/2.8 S.S.C. was the Canon lens to own.
 But does it stand the test of time, or have other lenses outmoded the old favorite?

 Aesthetically, the lens is typical of Canon’s matter-of-fact offerings from the decade of disco.
 The black barrel, black focusing ring, and black aperture ring keep things looking subdued and professional, while the silver breech-lock mounting mechanism adds the slightest amount of visual contrast.
 Values for aperture, focus scale, and distance indication are all displayed via deeply engraved numerals painted in white, orange, and green, and the front bezel happily proclaims all the lens’ pertinent info.

 Build quality is similarly typical of Canon’s FD range.
 As mentioned, the earlier FD version feels more robust, but the later FDn version is lighter by nearly 100 grams.
 That’s a lot of grams.
 Both versions make good use of rather sturdy plastic, with each favoring metal where it counts (mount and barrel).
-The aperture rings actuate in half-stop increments, and click nicely into their detents with appreciable mechanical precision, and the focus rings spin with a resistant fluidity that’s smoother than the seductive sounds of Slick Willy’s saxophone.
+The aperture ring actuates in half-stop increments, and clicks nicely into its detents with appreciable mechanical precision, and the focus ring spins with a resistant fluidity that’s smoother than the seductive sounds of Slick Willy’s saxophone.

-There’s no denying these 24s look good, and feel even better.
+If the 24/2.8 looks good, it feels even better.
 Compared to modern autofocus lenses there’s little competition.
-These babies are just pure goodness.
+This lens is just pure goodness.
 But how does the 24/2.8 fare optically?
 Does it make stunning photos?
 That is, after all, the only thing that really matters.
 Let’s get to it.

-The lens’ relatively fast maximum aperture of F/2.8 is respectable, for sure, but exactly how useful the lens is will depend on the camera to it’s fitted.
-Thanks to the massive advances in high-ISO performance seen in the digital space, on today’s modern mirror-less and DSLR cameras F/2.8 will be fast enough for nearly any kind of shooting situation.
+The lens’ relatively fast maximum aperture of F/2.8 is respectable, for sure, but exactly how useful the lens is in low light will depend on the camera to which it’s fitted.
+Thanks to the massive advances in high-ISO performance seen in the digital space, on today’s modern mirror-less cameras F/2.8 will be fast enough for nearly any kind of shooting situation.
 In low-light and available-light shooting situations, such as those often encountered in street photography, the lens excels.
 At ISO 6,400 we’re able to shoot the 24/2.8 without any loss of performance.

 Fitted to a classic film camera, things are a bit more challenging.
-Shot wide-open we’re still able to achieve our goals when using a high-speed film, though to claim we’re not a bit limited would be a falsehood.
-When the sun sets, our shots look like they were taken by Edgar Allan Poe after a night of heavy drinking.
-Archaic similes aside, the lens is quick, but not fast.
+Shot wide-open we’ll still be able to achieve most of our goals when using a high-speed film, though we’ll be admittedly limited.
+When the sun sets, shots might look like they were taken by Edgar Allan Poe after a night of heavy drinking.
+Archaic similes aside, this lens is quick, but not fast.
 For those who need the fastest lens around, try the 24mm F/1.4, Mr. Moneybags.

 Somewhat surprisingly on account of its rather wide focal length, vignetting is very well-handled.
 To achieve this, Canon implemented a rather exceptional bit of optical engineering.
 The two front-most elements of the 24/2.8 are distinctly massive.
 These large diameter bits of glass serve to let light pour into the lens, diminishing the loss of light that’s so common in the extreme edges of shots made with wide-angle lenses.
 Shot wide-open there’s a slight amount of light fall-off, but compared to other lenses of its focal length the 24/2.8 is one of the top performers in this aspect.
 Stopping the lens down just one stop effectively mitigates what little fall-off we see.
 Good job, Canon.

 The effectiveness of the lens at close focusing distances makes it useful in shooting situations not normally associated with wide-angle lenses.
-We’ve used the 24/2.8 in product photography for our camera shop, and for shots of reviewed gear as recently as in our review of Polaroid’s new instant camera.
-Rather to our surprise, the 24/2.8 has proven to be quite versatile.
+I’ve used the 24/2.8 in product photography for our camera shop, and for shots of reviewed gear as recently as in our review of Polaroid’s new instant camera.
+Rather to my surprise, the 24/2.8 has proven to be quite versatile.

 Sharpness is quite good, and essentially perfect in the center of the frame at every aperture.
 Shot wide open there’s some softness in the corners of the frame, which one would expect from such a wide focal length.
-Do we think the corner softness is egregious?
+Do I think the corner softness is egregious?
 Not really.
-But we’re also very aware that, for some photographers, corner sharpness is the most important thing in the world.
+But for some photographers, corner sharpness is the most important thing in the world.

 Stopping the lens down to F/4 pushes the softness away for the most part, and by the time we get to F/8 we’ve eliminated all softness across the entire frame.
 Between F/5.6 and F/11 things are about as sharp as we’re ever going to get in a Japanese legacy lens at this price, and that’s sharp enough for most any shooter’s needs.
-This lens’ ability to resolve detail is just phenomenal, and we’re willing to chalk reports of spongey performance up to other reviewers’ failing eyesight, manual-focus struggles, or straight-up nitpickery.
+This lens’ ability to resolve detail is just phenomenal.

-Bokeh is a subjective trait, so we’ll let the images tell the tale.
-For our money, we find bokeh made by this lens to be quite pretty when shooting near the lens’ minimum focus distance.
-Highlight bokeh is pleasing, and stopped down the lens produces a gradual transition from in-focus to out-of-focus elements that’s, in our opinion, rarer than simple blur.
+Bokeh is a subjective trait, so I’ll let the images tell the tale.
+For my money, bokeh made by this lens is quite pretty when shooting near the lens’ minimum focus distance.
+Highlight bokeh is pleasing, and stopped down the lens produces a gradual transition from in-focus to out-of-focus elements that’s more important than simple blur.
 It’s not amazing, but it’s not bad for a near ultra-wide.

-Though the lens features Canon’s touted Super Spectra Coating, we’re not entirely impressed by the lens’ ability to mitigate certain optical aberrations.
+Though the lens features Canon’s touted Super Spectra Coating, I’m not entirely impressed by the lens’ ability to mitigate certain optical aberrations.
 While chromatic aberration and longitudinal color fringing are well-handled, the lens can display a susceptibility to problems induced by sunshine.
 Shooting without a lens hood results in a dramatic loss of contrast whenever the front element is projecting into the sun.
-We see undeniable ghosting, and only by shading the front element can we make it stop.
-While these conditions will cause almost every lens to stumble, we’re a bit disappointed by the sheer intensity of the problem.
+There’s undeniable ghosting, and only by shading the front element can I make it stop.
+While these conditions will cause almost every lens to stumble, I’m disappointed by the sheer intensity of the problem here.

-It’s clear that we think the FD 24mm F/2.8 S.S.C. is a strong performer, optically.
-And it’s obvious that we appreciate the value of its better-than-average build quality paired with its low price.
-But what we’ve not yet touched upon, and what is arguably the most important aspect of the 24/2.8, is the joy it brings to the process of shooting.
+It’s clear that I think the FD 24mm F/2.8 S.S.C. is a strong performer, optically.
+And it’s obvious that I appreciate the value of its better-than-average build quality paired with its low price.
+But what I’ve not yet touched upon, and what is arguably the most important aspect of the 24/2.8, is the joy it brings to the process of shooting.

 There’s just something about this focal length that makes shooting intoxicating.
-We attached the FD 24mm F/2.8 S.S.C. to our Sony A7 weeks ago, expecting to shoot it for the weekend and pen this review.
-And while we long ago had enough sample shots and notes to write our report, we just kept on shooting.
+I attached the FD 24mm F/2.8 S.S.C. to my Sony A7 weeks ago, expecting to shoot it for the weekend and pen this review.
+And while I long ago had enough sample shots and notes to write my report, I just kept on shooting.

 Want your own Canon FD 24mm F/2.8 S.S.C.?